Jonathan2251/lbd/source/gpu.rst

 responsible for *fetching, filtering, and preparing texture data* that shaders (sampled in fragment or compute stages) use during rendering.

-As explained in previous `section OpenGL Shader Compiler`_, the texture instruction using TMU to accelerate calculation as the following explanation with :numref:`texture-fetch`.
+As explained in previous
+:ref:`section OpenGL Shader Compiler <opengl-shader-compiler>`, the texture instruction using TMU to accelerate calculation as the following explanation with :numref:`texture-fetch`.